bsplt/Ponder-Note/README.md

 - Your notes stay in your selected local folders.
 - Ponder metadata is stored per workspace in `.ponder/`.
 - Deletions are soft deletes to `deleted/`.
+- Sync is your choice: use any file sync service or Git workflow you prefer.

 ## Support